 As new services are launched, in the short and long-term, mechanisms to support onboarding of judges, court staff and lawyers will be essential.
-Training in specifics of technology will be required, as well as training videos, modules and guides to familiarise users to a different way of functioning.
+Training in specifics of technology will be required, as well as training videos, modules, and guides to familiarise users to a different way of functioning.
+Training material/curricula should be updated frequently and provided to judges and court staff as often as is necessary to keep pace with technological developments.
 To ensure immediate adoption, judicial academies can continue to function as nodal agencies, along with the e-committees, to create and roll out training programmes catering to judges, registrars, and court staff.
+IT experts as faculty in judicial academies can help make this permanent.

+SOPs for training can make it more efficient and streamlined.
 The training for trainers' model can be adopted for lawyers in coordination with local bar associations.
 This would entail a few lawyers being trained, who would then train larger groups of lawyers locally.
 Such training programmes in coordination with local bar associations can also extend to lawyers' clerks by providing certification programmes.
 This can also help lawyers' clerks progress in their career.
 Several online legal and technology training platforms exist, and the courts can consider leveraging them and customising them to context.
 Such training programmes can be conducted online till it is possible to conduct them offline.